anthonyrozmajzl/anthonyrozmajzl.com/content/post/Almost a Year Later, There's Still No Evidence Suggesting Governments Can Control The Spread of Covid-19.md

 ![DC Metro](https://pbs.twimg.com/media/EtsFhImVkAQYFhA?format=jpg&name=large)

-For the firm believer in NPIs, these simultaneous and nearly identical fluctuations between cities within the same state, or states having [similar climates](https://pbs.twimg.com/media/EuDTiOoVgAI_qtN?format=jpg&name=4096x4096), is inexplicable.
+For the firm believer in NPIs, these simultaneous and nearly identical case fluctuations between cities within the same state and states with [similar climates](https://pbs.twimg.com/media/EuDTiOoVgAI_qtN?format=jpg&name=4096x4096) are inexplicable.
 After accepting seasonality as one of the driving factors behind case fluctuations, it is very likely that we will start speaking of "covid season" as pragmatically as we speak of "flu season."
 A helpful visual of what covid season might look like, based on the [Hope-Simpson seasonality model](https://www.cambridge.org/core/services/aop-cambridge-core/content/view/C4D90C6E7CB127E6DF7A52D3A9EE2974/S0950268806007175a.pdf/epidemic_influenza_and_vitamin_d.pdf) for influenza, can be found [here](https://twitter.com/hold2llc/status/1358658394564009985?s=21).

 Let's briefly turn our attention to Collier County, Florida, home of the infamous [maskless supermarket](https://twitter.com/SamBrockNBC/status/1357047400548950023?s=20).
 It would be suspected, according to the mainstream narrative, that this defiant county is experiencing deaths on a massive scale.
 However, if we compare deaths per million in science-denying Collier County with those in Imperial County, CA, which had the earliest mask mandate in the country, we find, predictably, another hole in the mainstream narrative.